Miry1919/hugosite/content/post/Technology-alone-is-not-enough.md

 ---
-title: «"Technology alone is not enough"»
+title: "Technology alone is not enough"
 date: 2022-06-10
 ---